 Strategic Management - Corporate Strategy - Revised

-Gain a competitive edge in the market with the corporate strategy techniques taught in this business management course.
+Gain a competitive edge in the market with the corporate strategy techniques taught in this corporate strategy course.

 Take this certificate on your own.

 Start now and learn at your own pace.

 This course will first introduce you to corporate strategy.
 It will first cover directional strategy, which refers to a company’s orientation towards growth, stability or retrenchment.
 It will then guide you through the portfolio strategy, which refers to the markets in which the company competes through its products or business units.
 You will then examine parenting strategy, which refers to the activity, coordination and transfer of resources for boosting capabilities among product lines and business units.
 You will then look into strategic planning, key investment portfolios, and future profit potential.

 The course will then cover the GE Matrix, the McKinsey Matrix, and the Shell Matrix.
 You will look into the fragmented, specialization, stalemate, and volume industries.
 Here, you will learn that a fragmented industry is small and regionalized, with profitability that is not related to size.
 You will then learn how a specialization industry has focused segments and steep learning curves, and a stalemate industry has difficulty gaining an advantage.
 You will then look at volume industries, which are constrained by market segmentation and differentiation.